QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [PASS]

 EARNINGS CONSISTENCY: [PASS]

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-BJRI, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.48, 0.82, 1.08, 1.09, 0.73, 0.97, passes since the latest quarter's earnings are on track to be the best yet.
+BJRI, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.82, 1.08, 1.09, 0.73, 0.97, passes since the latest quarter's earnings are on track to be the best yet.

 LONG-TERM EPS GROWTH RATE RELATIVE TO GROWTH IN THE LATEST 2 QUARTERS: [PASS]